Vinjul1704/SoulsTAS/README.md

 | 10 | 1895 |
 </details>

+It is highly recommended to reset your game settings to default for TASing, since that way it's easy to share with others.
+If you made tweaks, you can mention them in the script as comments.

+You should also always use this while offline and in the case of ER, with EAC disabled (see here: https://soulsspeedruns.com/eldenring/eac-bypass).

 ### Example:
 ```
 ; This is a comment (notice the semicolon at the start)